What is an internship?

 When is the best time to do an internship?

-Most people pursue internships after their sophomore year.
+Most people pursue internships after their second semester.
 Many employers are interested in your gpa, your choice of major, your career goals, and others things you've been involved in since you started college.
 Many internships are for the summer.
 Others can be done during the academic year.

 When is an internship NOT an internship?